yomguy/docker-pelican/README.md

 # docker-pelican

-docker composition for static [Pelican](https://github.com/getpelican/pelican-plugins) based web sites with webhook auto builder
+A docker composition for static [Pelican](https://github.com/getpelican/pelican-plugins) based web sites updatable with a webhook.

+This program allows to easily start a hosted static website just by editing/pushing some markdown or restructured pages on GitHub or any repository with webhooks enabled.
+It bundles pelican, pelican-plugins, pelican-themes and pelicangit for a maximum flexibility.

 # Install